hipertracker/words_extractor/README.md

-# words_extractor

-### Info
+# Example of Text File Parsing Across Several Programming Languages

-Example of a text file parsing in several programming languages.
-The goal is to extract unique words from utf-8 files and save results them into separate files.
+The objective is to extract unique words from UTF-8 files and save the results into separate files.

-The difficulty in sorting words is due to the need to handle sorting rules according to the the different languages grammary.
-This is quite a complex problem that does not exist for the English language where the character set does not exceed the basic ASCII standard.
+A notable challenge in sorting words arises from the necessity to accommodate sorting rules specific to different languages' grammars.
+This is a particularly complex issue that is not present in the English language, where the character set does not exceed the basic ASCII standard.

-### Results
+## Results

-The following results are for 123 unique utf-8 Bible text files in 23 languages (used at mybible.pl site) They take 504MB.
-(The repo contains only a few sample files in the 'data' folder.
-For testing more data you could multiple files by cloning *.txt (and the associated*.yml) file under different names)
+The results presented here are based on 123 unique UTF-8 Bible text files in 23 languages, as utilized on the mybible.pl site.
+These files occupy 504MB.
+(The repository contains only a few sample files in the 'data' folder.
+To test additional data, you can create multiple files by cloning the .txt (and the associated .yml) files under different names.)

 * Platform: macOS 14.3.1
 * Machine: MacBook Pro 16" 64GB 2TB M1Max 10 cores.